CClingain/OneTrainMyth/Code/3_Simulations.md

 sims2 <- norm_sims(days = 100, noise_mean = 240, noise_sd = 120, seed = 10314, exit_time = 0)
 sims_results2 <- get_wait(sims2)

 # NOTE: current issue coming from some dates being made that are pushed onto the next day.
-Solution: added 12:30am ferry for next day so that it'll recognize that time stamp as teh closest
+Solution: added 12:30am ferry for next day so that it'll recognize that time stamp as the closest

 summary(sims_results2$wait_time)
 ```